AlibabaCloudDocs/alikafka/intl.en-US/User guide/Migration/Overview.md

 ## How it works

-To migrate a cluster for message queues, you only need to consume all messages in the old cluster.
-The producers and consumers are deployed in clusters and can be operated one by one, without being perceived by upper-layer services.
+To migrate an existing cluster for message queues, you only need to consume all messages in the existing cluster.
+The producers and consumers are deployed in clusters and can be migrated one by one.
+The migration is not perceived by upper-layer services.

 ## Procedure

 Perform the following operations to migrate a user-created Kafka cluster to a Message Queue for Apache Kafka instance:

-1. Evaluate the specifications of the user-created Kafka cluster to determine the edition of the Message Queue for Apache Kafka instance you want to purchase.
+1. Evaluate the specifications of the user-created Kafka cluster to determine the edition of the Message Queue for Apache Kafka instance you need to purchase.

     For more information, see [Evaluate specifications](/intl.en-US/User guide/Migration/Evaluate specifications.md).